Optimal Index Assignment for Scalar Quantizers and M-PSK via a Discrete Convolution-Rearrangement Inequality: Conclusion

 \section{Conclusion}

-A new rearrangement inequality was developed and proved.
+A discrete convolution-rearrangement inequality was rediscovered.
 The inequality was applied to settle the optimal nonbinary index assignment problem for the $M$-level maximum entropy scalar quantizer and the $M$-PSK over a memoryless channel.
 For both ML and MMSE decoding, the zigzag mapping has been proved to be optimal for all SNRs.
-Further research on the application of rearrangement inequalities to address the index assignment and other problems in coding theory is a promising direction.
+Simulation results were provided to verify the optimality of the zigzag mapping and to show the gain over the conventional binary index assignment.
+Further research on the application of rearrangement inequalities to address the IA and other problems in coding theory is a promising direction.